Gisele Barreto Fetterman: Activism and public life

-As First Lady of Braddock, Pennsylvania, Fetterman founded The Braddock Free Store, a non-profit organization that provides local lower-income families with toys, diapers, baby formula, clothing, household items, and furniture.
+As first lady of Braddock, Pennsylvania, Fetterman founded the Braddock Free Store, a non-profit organization that provides local lower-income families with toys, diapers, baby formula, clothing, household items, and furniture.
 The organization serves close to 1,600 families per month.
 She started the Braddock Bench Project, focused on adding benches to local bus stops.

 In 2015, Fetterman co-founded 412 Food Rescue, a non-profit organization focused on eliminating food insecurity and providing nutritional resources to families in need.
 The organization redistributed 2.5 million pounds of food in its first two years.
 She launched the Positive Parking Signs Project, a local initiative installing signs around local communities with sayings like "Follow Your Dreams" and "More Hugs Needed".
 Fetterman founded For Good PGH in 2017, a non-profit that advocates for diversity and inclusion, which brought the Free Store 15104 under its brand in 2019.
 For Good's largest initiative is The Hollander Project, a business incubator for women entrepreneurs.

 She has pushed for the United States Congress to take "humane and compassionate" approaches to immigration, and petitioned that immigrant families should not be separated.
 She spoke in favor of the Deferred Action for Childhood Arrivals and criticized U.S. President Donald Trump for attempting to end the program.
 She also supports the legalization of marijuana in Pennsylvania and is a supporter of LGBTQ rights in the United States.
 She was named "Best Activist" by the Pittsburgh City Paper for her community involvement.

 On June 20, 2018, she served as the emcee for World Refugee Day Pittsburgh.
-Earlier that month she spoke out about the killing of Antwon Rose Jr. Fetterman told the Pittsburgh Post-Gazette that Rose, who volunteered at one of her non-profits, was "just a really lovely, gentle kid" and "really special."
+Earlier that month she spoke out about the killing of Antwon Rose Jr. Rose got out of the drive by shooter's car and ran from the police before being shot.
+According to Fetterman, Rose was "just a really lovely, gentle kid" and "really special" because he volunteered at one of her nonprofits.

-In 2019 Fetterman and her husband opened the pool at the Lieutenant Governor's Mansion, located on Fort Indiantown Gap, to children who would not normally have access to one.
+In 2019, Fetterman and her husband opened the pool at the lieutenant governor's mansion, located on Fort Indiantown Gap, to children who would not normally have access to one.
 The residence, on property owned by the Pennsylvania National Guard, is located about 25 mi from Harrisburg, Pennsylvania.
 Fetterman, whose family has chosen not to live at the official residence, runs a program teaching water safety at the pool.
 She served as the host and honorary chairperson of the 2019 Hispanic Heritage Gala on September 28, 2019.
 The event, held at the Westin Convention Center Pittsburgh, raised money for the Pittsburgh Metropolitan Area Hispanic Chamber of Commerce's Foundation Educational Fund.
 On October 29, 2019, she was the first woman recipient of the Rodef Shalom Congregation's Pursuer of Peace Award.